Tech Start-up Website Design and Implementation

 The domain model, persona and empathy map as a result of the research phase of this project

 Before moving onto any form of design we needed some structure to our website so we created an initial Sitemap.
 The sitemap was created using the domain model and discussion amongst our team.
 It was clear Gradprentice offers great benefits to all its stakeholders and this led to an audience-based navigation for the site.
-This initial sitemap also let us think about the content of the website using the aforementioned research and can be seen on the right.
+This initial sitemap also let us think about the content of the website using the aforementioned research and can be seen in the images.

 The initial Sitemap and a post-it session focused on creating a sitemap